 As the name "Tetrahedron" implies it has the shape of a triangular pyramid.
-The light bulb is held by a smaller tetrahedron shape suspended in the middle.
-Three glass sides of the pyramid are yet again held together by small, black tetrahedrons.
-(These are metal.
-Indoor produced them in plastic ).
-What makes this prototype unique is the fourth side of the pyramid: A mirror on the bottom.
-It repeats the whole structure with a kaleidoscopic effect.
-And ofcourse the light is reflected upward.
+The light bulb is held by a smaller tetrahedron shape, suspended in the middle.
+Three glass sides of the pyramid are yet again held together by small, black tetrahedrons on the corners.
+(These are metal on this prototype.
+The ones Indoor produced are plastic ).
+On the corners the designers labelled it with black ink; not sandblasted into the glass like the ones Indoor produced.

 It is in a very good condition.
 The mirroring foil underneath the mirror has some scratches, as the mirror is placed directly on the floor.